Highest wage increases revealed: Jobs with inflation-beating salaries in the UK

 According to the UK's latest official labour market statistics, for the year to December 2023, there are around 21.6 million full-time employees (including permanent and temporary workers but not self-employed people).

-Ciphr compared employment figures for 365 occupations to find out which jobs had seen the largest gains in employee numbers over the last year.
+Ciphr compared employment figures for 365 occupations to find out which jobs had seen the largest gains in employees over the last year.

 Full-time jobs that have significantly increased their employee numbers in 2023: